Alix Klineman

-Alexandra Rose "Alix" Klineman (born December 30, 1989) is an American beach volleyball, 2020 Summer Olympics gold medalist, and former indoor volleyball player.
+Alexandra Rose "Alix" Klineman (born December 30, 1989) is an American beach volleyball player, 2020 Summer Olympics gold medalist, and former indoor volleyball player.

 In high school she was the 2006 Gatorade National Player of the Year.
 She was a four-time All-American in volleyball at Stanford University, and the 2010 Volleyball Magazine national player of the year.
 She won a bronze medal with Team USA at the 2011 Pan American Games.

 Switching to beach volleyball, she was named part of the 2018 Association of Volleyball Professionals Team of the Year (along with April Ross), and individually honored with the 2018 and 2019 Best Blocker awards.